 The 2016 presidential campaign added to that and was something else that convinced me to expand my interests and begin writing about politics.
 After seeing headlines about it anywhere that I looked, I became interested in it and began to have my own opinions about it.
 Since then, I have been following the current events in the world of politics so that I can include articles about them.

 Middle America and the 21st century version of the world can be very complicated.
 Some of my articles discuss today’s society and the different ways that you can look at it.
 As is the case with some of the other categories, the topics of the articles included in these two sections are very diverse and cover a wide range of subjects.

 My disability opens up a whole different avenue for me and my writing.
 When I was just writing about sports, my family and one of my mentors, who has been a writer for multiple companies, suggested that I write more about my unique and interesting experiences and viewpoints as a person with disabilities living in today’s world.

 Even though I have expanded my blogging horizons over time, I still really like to write opinion articles about sports.
 I have always been a fanatic about the MLB, the NBA, and the NFL, which makes sharing my insights on them that much more enjoyable.
 On top of writing about professional sports, I really like writing about college sports.

-Other than writing about professional and college sports, which I greatly enjoy, I support the Syracuse Development Academy (SDA) and the United Soccer Alliance (USA) by including articles on the success of the organizations, their teams, and their players as individuals.
+Other than writing about professional and college sports, which I greatly enjoy, I support Fayetteville-Manlius by including articles on the success of the athletic program, its teams, and its players as individuals.

 Having a blog really helps me as I pursue my dreams of being a writer for ESPN or another big-name company.
 It forces me to produce quality work and articles on a consistent basis, something that will help my writing improve as I finish high school and then when I go to college.